aquila57/eegl64/README.md

 You may also compile this repository under mingw in Windows.
-Instead of initializing eegl64 with eeglinit.c, it is easier to use eeglstrt.c with an initial seed as a parameter.
+Instead of initializing eegl64 with eeglinit.c, it is easier to use eeglstrt.c with 3 initial seeds as parameters.
 You may initialize that seed with date and time, to make your testing less predictable.
 The XWindows programs in this repository will not run directly under Windows.